 Fields 1 – 2

-1. Type (or write, if printed) the state that the property is located in.
+1. Type (or write, if printed) the state in which the property is located.
 The “property” is the site where work was conducted that the claimant did not receive payment for.

-2. Enter the name of the county the property is located in.
+2. Enter the name of the county in which the property is located.

 Fields 3 – 12

-In this section, the claimant will need to enter several points of information.
-This includes:
+In this section, the claimant will need to enter the following pieces of information:

 3. The date (mm/dd/yyyy) they are filing the lien.